 Consult with your chef to make decisions about where to place equipment.
 For example, if you put all of your cooktops in one location, then you could save on energy costs for range hoods.

 Even if you construct the perfect kitchen for today’s menu, will it still be ideal for meeting customer expectations a year from now?
-Flexible equipment is important in this ever-changing industry.
+Flexible/adaptable equipment is important in this ever-changing industry.
 Another benefit of dual-purpose equipment is quickly being able to try new items and test out trendy items.
 If possible, choose equipment that can shift in purpose and even in arrangement.
 When you are comparing equipment, you can ask a specialist to highlight pieces that are capable of what you need.

 Designing your kitchen in a way that helps you clean it can make your life and your staff’s lives much easier.
 One of the best ways to help in cleaning tasks is to provide clean storage solutions.
-While shelves aid in reaching cookware during service, cabinets with doors for storage are actually easier for maintaining cleanliness.
+While shelves aid in reaching cookware during service, cabinets with doors for storage are actually easier for maintaining cleanliness on regular schedules.

 Read our post on sanitary food storage for more tips.

 According to restaurateur John Kunkel, one of the most devastating factors for small restaurant owners is underestimating kitchen construction costs.
-If you’re not certain how much your kitchen design will run you, Boelter can be your kitchen design consultant.
-Our team of design professionals are industry veterans and can help you remodel your kitchen, as well as working with you on other important aspects like bidding, project management and equipment installation.
+If you’re not certain how much your kitchen design will run you, check with an experienced kitchen design consultant.
+Our team of design professionals are industry veterans and can help you build or remodel your kitchen, as well as important aspects like adherence to safety codes, timely project management and successful equipment installation.

 Ready to speak with an expert about your kitchen?